fredac86/aws-postgres-redshift-S3-write-read/README.md

 4) Escrever arquivos no S3 provenientes de dados de tabelas redshift-postgres

 [EN]
-Locally run software for reading and writing resdshift-postgres tables and files from S3 buckets.
+Software for reading and writing resdshift-postgres tables and files from S3 buckets.
 The program can be used in any aws account that the user has available as SECRET KEYS and ACCES KEYS, and as connection credentials to the redshift-postgres database.
 Access to functionalities is given through a numerical options menu for choosing folders/files for reading/writing.
 The software has the following features.